-Fellowships/assistantships are not available for the EMBA for Global Supply Chain, but the program does qualify for federal financial aid.
-Learn about federal student loans and other need-based financial aid for graduate students at the One Stop Express Student Services.
+Fellowships/assistantships are not available for this program, but you may qualify for federal financial aid.
+Learn about federal student loans and other need-based financial aid for graduate students at One Stop Express Student Services.

-Many applicants’ employers provide full or partial financial assistance, as the EMBA for Global Supply Chain assignments relate directly to work and improve employee performance and retention.
+Many applicants’ employers provide full or partial financial assistance, as the Executive MBA - Global Supply Chain assignments relate directly to work and improve employee performance and retention.
 More on sponsorship negotiations.

 Military Service Programs

 Details and eligibility guidelines for the Post-9/11 benefits, including the Yellow Ribbon Program, can be found through the Department of Veterans Affairs.
 Applicants can also contact UT’s Office of Veterans Affairs: email@example.com or 865-974-1500.